John Norquist: Mayor of Milwaukee (1988–2004)

+In October 2003, local journalist Tom Bamberger reflected on Norquist, "a lousy politician in the ways Tommy Thompson was a good one. … He had good ideas instead of good friends."
+In 2007, Bamberger further reflected, "Norquist hadn't seen urban landscape and architecture as an issue. … But over time, he learned from urban theorists … and helped developers increase Milwaukee's value."
+In 2005, local journalist Kurt Chandler described Norquist as having succeeded as mayor at "demanding results from inflexible players", but having failed at challenge of "bringing rivals to the table".

+Elections

 In 1987, Milwaukee mayor Henry Maier announced he would not run for another term as mayor in 1988, and would leave office after 28 years in the role.
 Norquist announced his candidacy for mayor, advanced through the nonpartisan primary, and defeated former governor Martin J. Schreiber in the April 1988 general election, taking 54% of the vote.